6/3/2024

 IMMEDIATELY APPLICABLE

-When retrocommissioning existing buildings and installations, we first perform a condition measurement and review the technical concept, current comfort and energy consumption, and how maintenance has been performed.
+When retrocommissioning existing buildings and installations, we first do a condition measurement and look at the technical concept, current comfort and energy consumption, and how maintenance has been carried out.
 We make proposals for quick optimizations of the current installations and improvements to (the settings of) the BMS.
 Our advice and interventions are thus practical and immediately applicable, and deliver quick visible and tangible results.
 We can also advise which additional control components (taps, probes, meters, etc.) can be used to achieve even more profit.
 Because by measuring more accurately, the installation can be fine-tuned.

 In the next phase, we can look at how an upgrade or renewal of (parts of) the installations and the building envelope can yield further optimizations.
 On the basis of an energy study, we then determine the final goal, to achieve, for example, a fossil-free or energy-neutral building by 2050 at the latest, via a step-by-step approach.
 Then we can also concretely work out those adjustments through engineering.
 And once the new or upgraded installations are operational, we can use seasonal commissioning at the transition to each new season (i.e. every 3 months) to check whether the installations are optimally adjusted or need to be adjusted.